fastify/fastify/docs/Migration-Guide-V3.md

 ## Further additions and improvements

-- Hooks now have consistent context irregardless of how they are registered ([#2005](https://github.com/fastify/fastify/pull/2005))
+- Hooks now have consistent context regardless of how they are registered ([#2005](https://github.com/fastify/fastify/pull/2005))
 - Deprecated `request.req` and `reply.res` for [`request.raw`](Request.md) and
 [`reply.raw`](Reply.md) ([#2008](https://github.com/fastify/fastify/pull/2008))